On-Page SEO Tactics For WordPress: A Step By Step Guide

 If you really don’t know what on-page SEO is, it is any SEO activity that we do ‘on the website’.
 It is basically optimizing the pages on your website for a better search presence.

-If you have a new website, once the pages are all set, try to complete all these on-page SEO activities first.
+If you have a new website and once the pages are all set, spend some time on these on-page SEO tactics

 1. Add an XML sitemap